deepset-ai/haystack-home/content/pages/community.md

 # Hero
 hero:
   headline: Join the Haystack Community
   text: Haystack is fully open source.
-Our community is made up of NLP researchers, enthusiasts, engineers and people who are interested in semantic search.
+Our community is made up of AI Engineers, NLP researchers, data scientists, enthusiasts and people who are interested in building with LLMs.
 Join us!

   # Discord / newsletter
   community: